wildfly/quickstart/cmt/README.md

 ## Deploying the application

 First you need to start JBoss AS 7 (or JBoss Enterprise Application Platform 6) with a JMS connection factory in it.
-The instructions for this vary slightly depending upon whether you are using the community release (JBoss AS 7) or the platform release (JBoss Enterprise Application Platform 6).

-For JBoss AS 7:
+For JBoss AS 7 or JBoss Enterprise Application Platform 6:

     $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml

-or if you are using JBoss AS 7 on windows
+or if you are using JBoss AS 7 or JBoss Enterprise Application Platform 6 on windows:

     $JBOSS_HOME/bin/standalone.bat -c standalone-full.xml

-For JBoss Enterprise Application Platform 6:

-    $JBOSS_HOME/bin/standalone.sh

-or if you are using JBoss Enterprise Application Platform 6 on windows

-    $JBOSS_HOME/bin/standalone.bat

 To deploy the application, you first need to produce the archive to deploy using the following Maven goal: